Turbopack

 }

-• #[turbo_tasks::value_trait] annotation is required to define traits in Turbo-Engine.
+#[turbo_tasks::value_trait]annotation is required to define traits in Turbo-Engine.- All items annotated with

-• Default implementation are supported and behave similar to defining Turbo-Engine functions.
+- Default implementation are supported and behave similarly to defining Turbo-Engine functions.

 Implementing traits